 The interim condensed consolidated financial statements have been prepared on the historical cost basis except for the revaluation of certain financial instruments at fair value and investment in associates and joint venture at equity method.
 The obligation of post-employment benefits is accounted for the present value of future obligation.
-The principal accounting policies are set out below.
+The following are the significant accounting policies applied by the Group in preparing its interim condensed consolidated financial statements.
+These policies have been consistently applied to the periods presented, unless otherwise stated.